-Com bine Specific Header Modifications 2016 or new JD Combines: Install line lock kit as described in section 22.7 on page 142 Combines with 'Bang-Bang' style directional control valves: Install the BeeBox as described in section 22.6 on page 141 Gleaner/Massey Ferguson/Challenger Combines: Ensure correct bezel is installed as per section 22.1 on page 134 for details.
-Inspect the combine feeder house for material buildup and clean as necessary.
-Calibrate combine as per combine operator's manual Head ler Checklist Inspect the header for dirt, buildup and obstructions then clean as necessary (inside drapers, under side shields, feeder house etc.).
-Inspect the cutting system for signs of damage, wear or material buildup.
-Ensure knife timing is correct.
-(See Fig. 169 and Fig. 170 on page 103) Ensure drive belts are undamaged, properly aligned & tensioned.
-See section 20.5 on page 83 for details.
-Check the three draper belts for damage or uneven wear.
-Replace when required.
-Ensure the draper belts are properly tensioned and that they are tracking properly.
-See section 20.7 on page 94.
-Ensure the crop dividers are properly installed & free from material buildup.
-(See Fig. 39 on page 38) Ensure all protective shields are in place.
+- Inspect the header for dirt, buildup and obstructions then clean as necessary (inside drapers, under side shields, feeder house etc.). - Inspect the cutting system for signs of damage, wear or material buildup. - Ensure knife timing is correct.
+(See Fig. 171 and Fig. 172 on page 105) - Ensure drive belts are undamaged, properly aligned & tensioned.
+See section 20.5 on page 85 for details. - Inspect the feeder deck drive chain, lubricate annually at the beginning of the season.
+See section 20.19.5 on page 123 - Check the three draper belts for damage or uneven wear.
+Replace when required. - Ensure the draper belts are properly tensioned and that they are tracking properly.
+See section 20.7 on page 96. - Ensure the crop dividers are properly installed & free from material buildup.
+(See Fig. 39 on page 39) - Ensure all protective shields are in place.
 Replace all damaged or missing shields.
-Inspect the shields for missing/loose hardware.
-Ensure header height sensors are installed and undamaged.
+Inspect the shields for missing/loose hardware. - Ensure header height sensors are installed and undamaged.
 Replace if necessary.
-Clean away material buildup.
-There are a number of heavy-duty permanent fabric support straps located around the header, these straps allow added support while also allowing header to flex where needed.
-At the beginning of every season, inspect these straps for signs of wear or damage.
-Ensure the feed auger drum is in its fully forward position & that it will not come into contact with any parts of the header or combine during operation.
-See section 20.11 for details.
-Inspect the hydraulic tilt cylinder to ensure it is in the correct position for your combine.
-See section 20.13 on page 115 for details.
-Ensure the reel bats are in their operational position.
-Thoroughly inspect the hydraulic multicoupler.
-Clean all debris from the fittings.
-Inspect the hydraulic hoses and replace/repair as needed.
-Verify the header is equipped with the appropriate multicoupler and adapter plate for use with your combine model.
-Check fluid levels on all gearboxes & apply grease where needed as outlined in section 20.19 on page 120 section of this manual.
-Ensure transport cart axle bolts are installed.
-If these bolts are removed, the wheels may fall off during transport.
-Take note of items which require attention after the header is connected to the combine as outlined in the combine operator's manual.
+Clean away material buildup. - There are a number of heavy-duty permanent fabric support straps located around the header, these straps allow added support while also allowing header to flex where needed.
+At the beginning of every season, inspect these straps for signs of wear or damage. - Ensure the feed auger drum is in its fully forward position & that it will not come into contact with any parts of the header or combine during operation.
+See section 20.11 for details. - Inspect the hydraulic tilt cylinder to ensure it is in the correct position for your combine.
+See section 20.13 on page 118 for details. - Ensure the reel bats are in their operational position. - Thoroughly inspect the hydraulic multicoupler.
+Clean all debris from the fittings. - Inspect the hydraulic hoses and replace/repair as needed. - Verify the header is equipped with the appropriate multicoupler and adapter plate for use with your combine model. - Check fluid levels on all gearboxes & apply grease where needed as outlined in section 20.19 on page 123 section of this manual. - Ensure transport cart axle bolts are installed.
+If these bolts are removed, the wheels may fall off during transport. - Take note of items which require attention after the header is connected to the combine as outlined in the combine operator's manual.